 Amethyst Galleries (The Natural Choice for Gifts!) opened in 1990 with a small store in the Town & Country Shopping Center in Kettering, Ohio, a suburb of Dayton.
-Previously, Doris had sold some mineral specimens in a gift shop that she owned, but Amethyst Galleries was opened as a dedicated nature store, selling minerals, fossils and other items with similar appeal.
+Previously, Doris had sold some mineral specimens in a gift shop that she owned (selling hair and fashion accessories), but Amethyst Galleries was opened as a dedicated nature store, selling minerals, fossils and other items with similar appeal.
 The business was incorporated as Amethyst Galleries, Inc. on November 11, 1993.
 Along the way, we opened another store in the Salem Mall in Trotwood, Ohio, and then a large store in The Mall at Fairfield Commons in Beavercreek, Ohio, all suburbs of Dayton.

 Steve was a software consultant back in those days, working for Wright Laboratories, the research wing of the US Air Force.
 While the concept of the World Wide Web was created by Tim Berners-Lee at CERN (who went public with the very first web site in August of 1991), the WWW didn't really take off until the first browser capable of displaying graphics was created in 1993.
 Mosaic was that browser, and directly led to the explosion of the Internet.
 In 1993, there were perhaps 200 web servers.
 In 1994, there were thousands.
 In 1995, tens of thousands.